 This article contains affiliate links.
 Found Animals receives a portion of the proceeds from every purchase made after clicking on the links.
 These profits go toward saving more homeless animals!

-“Well hello there, 2018.
+“Well hello there, new year.
 How are you?
 What do you mean I’m looking a little chubby?
 Hmm, I guess my pet is too.
 I think we’ve both had too many treats.
 We should probably get some exercise.”

 Sound familiar?
 Don’t worry.
 You’re not alone.
 Obesity is common in pets similar to how it is in people.
 Dogs and cats accumulate extra pounds not just from too much food, but also from a lack of activity.
 So while it’s a good idea to reexamine your pet’s diet, it’s also beneficial to make sure they get ample opportunity to exercise.
 Here are our best pet exercise tips!